 Due to the importance of the recognition of rental income to the Group's ability to continue to pay regular dividends, and therefore the significance of this balance to the users of the consolidated financial statements, we have deemed this area to be a key audit matter.
-We have reconciled the rental tenancy schedule to the Investment Properties owned by the Group and the rent recognised in the underlying property records.
+We have understood and assessed the process flow and controls in place for recognising rental income.